rust-lang/rust/text/0803-type-ascription.md

 match <expr> { .. ref [mut] x .. => { .. } .. }
 <expr>.foo() // due to autoref
 ```

-Like other rvalues, type ascription would not be allowed as the lhs of assignment.

-Note that, if type asciption is required in such a context, an lvalue can be
-forced by using `{}`, e.g., write `&mut { foo: T }`, rather than `&mut (foo: T)`.

 # Drawbacks